Google CEO Sundar Pichai to testify before US House in November

 Marrian Zhou is a Beijing-born Californian living in New York City.
 She joined CNET as a staff reporter upon graduation from Columbia Journalism School.
 When Marrian is not reporting, she is probably binge watching, playing saxophone or eating hot pot.

 After skipping a congressional hearing in August,

 says it will appear before the US House of Representatives.

 has agreed to testify before the House Judiciary Committee.
 The hearing will take place after the midterm congressional elections in November, said House Majority Leader Kevin McCarthy of California, according to Reuters.

-The announcement follows a private meeting Pichai reportedly had with top Republican lawmakers,, to discuss a variety of topics, including the Google's alleged political bias in search results.
+The announcement follows a private meeting Pichai reportedly had with top Republican lawmakers, set up by McCarthy, to discuss a variety of topics, including the Google's alleged political bias in search results.
 Google has denied it has such a bias.